Novel neutron interferometry technique is more powerful and practical

 Interferometers take a different approach to imaging.
 They map out the interference patterns produced by a beam which has passed through the object.
 Instead of measuring the amount of particles that pass through, the interferometer detects the phase changes of the particles.
 Neutron interferometry uses neutrons –subatomic, electrically neutral particles that carry spin and have unique penetrating abilities.
 These properties make neutrons useful for probing all types of matter and structures.

 Recently, PhD student Dusan Sarenac, faculty members Dmitry Pushin and David Cory, along with a team of international researchers developed a new broadband, two-phase grating interferometer technique.
 Without any absorption, the novel approach uses the whole neutron beam, resulting in significantly faster measurements.
 The technique overcame the main obstacles associated with neutron interferometry, which limited the technique to a few places in the world.

-They also demonstrated increased sensitivity by adding a third grating to the interferometer set-up, allowing the length of the interferometer to stretch from about 1 centimeter up to 4 metres.
+They also demonstrated increased sensitivity by adding a third grating to the interferometer set-up, allowing the length of the interferometer to stretch from about 1 centimetre up to 4 metres.
 The additional length makes the device even more sensitive to specific neutron interactions allowing for very precise measurements.